curv3d/curv/docs/language/Language.md

 definitions aren't used.

 ## Data Types and Pattern Matching
-TeaCAD is a dynamically typed language.
+Curv is a dynamically typed language.
 A "type" is a special kind of subset of the set of all values: it's a subset that specifies the domain or range of a function, or the domain of a user-modifiable script variable.